RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Description

-Adds one or more items to the Bloom Filter, creating the filter if it does not yet exist.
+Adds one or more items to the Bloom Filter and creates the filter if it does not exist yet.
-This command operates identically to `BF.ADD` except it allows multiple inputs and returns multiple values.
+This command operates identically to `BF.ADD` except that it allows multiple inputs and returns multiple values.

 ### Parameters